microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

     - [Lab E5 - Add a Declarative Copilot](/copilot-camp/pages/extend-m365-copilot/05-add-declarative-copilot)
     - [Lab E6 - Add authentication](/copilot-camp/pages/extend-m365-copilot/06-add-authentication)

-!!! tip "Reminder"
+!!! warning "Reminder"
-    To perform the following exercise, your account must have a valid license for Copilot for Microsoft 365.
+    To perform the following exercise, your developer tenant should be under private preview program and your account must have a valid license for Copilot for Microsoft 365 as well.

 In this lab you will learn: